SparkMCF/documents/moderation/moderation.md

 ## Account Compromises

-Staff members should always err on the side of caution and inform administrators of any concerns they have about their account security, this includes Minecraft Forum accounts, Email accounts and Trello accounts.
-Administrators must be informed immediately when there has been a compromise so that the Minecraft Forum account access can be locked down.
+Staff members should always err on the side of caution and inform administrators of any concerns they have about their account security; this includes Minecraft Forum accounts, Email accounts and Trello accounts.
+Administrators must be informed when there has been a compromise so that the Minecraft Forum account access can be locked down.

 # Moderation Tools

 ## Account Preferences

-Moderators have access to additional options, these options are managed via [My Account > Preferences](http://www.minecraftforum.net/account/preferences).
+Moderators have access to additional options via [My Account > Preferences](http://www.minecraftforum.net/account/preferences).

 * Show Deleted Content
 * Show Content Marked as Spam
 * Show Hellban Content
 * Show Censored Content

-These options should always be enabled because effective moderation depends on having all relevant information, which can often be within hidden posts.
+These options should always be enabled because moderation depends on having all relevant information, which can often be within hidden posts.

 ## Reports